UAC (User Account Control) is enabled by default in Windows 10 and can be disabled if you wish.

 How to Activate UAC

-Except for the “Never notify me when” option, all other options are able to enable UAC.
+Except for the “Never notify me when” option, all other options can enable UAC.
 For more information on the options, see above.

 Drag the slider to select the desired option, and then click OK below.